FESTIVAL REGULATIONS AND GUIDELINES

 3. The Colchester Rotary Festival of Dance is a competitive Festival.
 All entrants will be awarded grades.
 1st 2nd and 3rd in each class will receive special certificates; small classes will receive only 1st and 2nd place certificates.
 A place certificate may not be awarded if there is only one entrant in the class.
 Please be aware that, when there are a number of small classes, performers may be required to perform in sequence, as a consolidated group.
 They will still get individual adjudication within their own class.
 Those placed 1st, 2nd and 3rd in individual, duet, trio or quartet classes will be awarded medals with a single medal awarded to larger groups.
 For larger groups additional medals can be purchased at the front desk, as can ribbons for the medals.

 The Colchester Rotary Festival of Music is not primarily competitive.
 It is designed to support young musicians and their teachers by providing a performance platform and quality feedback at a time when teachers and students will be able to use that experience to support their preparation for performances such as school concerts and music exams.
-All entrants will be given an individual adjudication sheet and Gold, Silver and Bronze medals will be awarded in each class at the discretio of the adjudicator.
+All entrants will be given an individual adjudication sheet and Gold, Silver and Bronze medals may be awarded at the discretion of the adjudicator.

 4. A separate entry must be made online for each participant/group.
 It is possible to enter multiple entries from one school/teacher.
 The personal data supplied on the form will only be used in connection with the Festival.
 The entry fee is non refundable.